andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 you do not need to fill in anything (click no for "Are you a Managed Service Provider / Hosting Provider ?")

 In **3.
 Agent Setup:**
-copy your API key by clicking on Windows -> find your API key in the same place as red rectangle in the image shown below: (it should be a long sequence of random numbers and letters)
+copy your API key by clicking on Windows -> find your API key in the same place as the red rectangle in the image shown below: (it should be a long sequence of random numbers and letters)

 <img src="https://github.com/andrebrogard/katacoda-scenarios/blob/main/datadog-tutorial/api_key.png?raw=true" alt="API_Key" width="350px" />